kylejones200/psis_4700_applied_ai/webslides/lecture5_AI-in-Business.md

 ## Another Failure Pattern

-Strong pilot results.
+Strong pilot results
-Weak operational rollout.
+Weak operational rollout
 Value disappears

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.